A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Cold neutron source utilising assembly of low-dimensional moderators

-One of the factors decreasing the potentially achievable assembly brightness is the finite wall thickness in each individual moderator, which causes a reduction in the effective emitting area of the assembled cold neutron source.
-The losses can be minimized when the horizontal walls of neighboring moderators overlap with each other, as depicted in \figref{fig:28:a}.
-In this case, the geometrical factor of losses, denoted as $g$, can be calculated as $g=W/(W+a)$ where a is the wall thickness.
-By multiplying this factor with the brightness gain dependence on the single moderator width $W$~(as shown in \figref{fig:18}), we can determine the reduced brightness gain for different wall thicknesses, which is presented in \figref{fig:28:b} for the moderator height $H=\SI{10}{\cm}$.
+One of the factors decreasing the potentially achievable assembly brightness is the finite wall thickness of each individual moderator, which causes a reduction in the effective emitting area of the assembled cold neutron source.
+The losses can be minimised when the horizontal walls of neighbouring moderators overlap with each other, as depicted in Fig.~\ref{fig:28:a}.
+Losses due to walls are proportional to the percentage of useful bright surface covered by walls:

+where $F_{wall}$ is the remaining useful relative brightness, $a$ is the wall thickness, $N$ is the number of steps and $W_A$ is the overall moderator width.

+By multiplying this factor with the brightness gain dependence on the single moderator width $W$~(as shown in \figref{fig:18}), we can determine the reduced brightness gain for different wall thicknesses, which is presented in \figref{fig:28:b} for the moderator height $H = \qty{10}{\cm}$.
 While the brightness gain for a single moderator increases monotonically as its size decreases, considering the changes in wall thickness alters this dependence.
 For a given wall thickness, there exists a maximum achievable brightness gain, and this value increases as the walls become thinner.
-Consequently, using thinner walls proves to be advantageous.

-The intensity~(the total number of emitted neutrons) delivered by a single moderator is calculated as the product of brightness and the moderator width, as shown in \figref{fig:28:b}.
+The step width should not be less than \qtyrange[round-precision=2]{0.25}{0.5}{\cm}~(depending on wall thickness), limiting the allowable total number of steps in the assembly, e.g., to 12 for $W_A=\qty{3}{\cm}$ and 40 for $W_A=\qty{10}{\cm}$~(for a wall thickness of \qty{1}{\mm}).